 - Polyester fabric can get noisy at night

-The REI Co-op Groundbreaker is a well-insulated pad with an R-value of 5.
+The REI Trailbreak is a well-insulated pad with an R-value of 5.1.
 This makes it adaptable to cold weather conditions, as it provides impressive insulation from ground temperatures.
 Four-season use is definitely possible with this sleeping pad, but it’s also great to keep you warm on chillier summer evenings.

 This is a self-inflating pad that comes with both a stuff sack and compression straps to improve its compactness.
-When inflated, it has a thickness of 1.5 inches and dimensions of 72 inches long by 25 inches wide.
-This is the kind of pad that rolls and attaches to the outside of your pack, with packed dimensions of 6.5 inches by 26 inches.
+When inflated, it has a thickness of 1.75 inches and the regular design offers dimensions of 72 inches long by 20 inches wide.
+This is the kind of pad that rolls and attaches to the outside of your pack, with packed dimensions of 6.5 inches by 20 inches.